Education

 Legislation guaranteeing students with disabilities a free and appropriate public education and the right to be educated with their non-disabled peers.

-the term outlined by IDEA to define the written document that states the disabled child’s goals, objectives and services for students receiving special education.
+The term outlined by IDEA to define the written document that states the disabled child’s goals, objectives and services for students receiving special education.

 An extended school year is a component of special education services for students with needs who require services in excess of the regular academic year.
 Extended year often refers to summer school

-the guaranteed right of children with disabilities to receive an education that meets their unique needs at no cost to parents.
+The guaranteed right of children with disabilities to receive an education that meets their unique needs at no cost to parents.

-the procedure conducted to find the reasons for students’ behaviors interfering in their learning.
+The procedure conducted to find the reasons for students’ behaviors interfering in their learning.

 The placement of a special needs student in a manner promoting the most possible interaction with the general school population.